A tried and tested Venice itinerary with stops recommended by locals. Follow this guide to make the most of one, two or three days in Venice, Italy.

 Practical tips for visiting Venice with kids

 The best way to get to Venice is by train.
-Venice is connected to Rome, Florence and Bologna by high-speed train and Venezia Santa Lucia station is right in the centre of Venice, a 30-minute walk from San Marco
+Venice is connected to Rome, Florence and Bologna by high-speed train and Venezia Santa Lucia station is right in the centre of Venice, a 30-minute walk from San Marco.
+You can find tips on travelling Italy by train here

 The best way to visit Venice is on foot.
 While water taxis and water buses are available, the charm of Venice is in its small streets: I recommend you only take the ‘vaporino’ (water bus) to explore the lagoon islands or at the end of your walking tour (see itinerary)

 Venice is very safe for kids and in most areas they can be left to run around without fear of cars (Venice is entirely car-free) or of them falling into the canals.
-However, some roads do indeed face open water so especially toddlers should be kept close and supervised at all times
+However, some roads do indeed face open water so especially toddlers should be kept close and supervised at all times.
+You can find our suggestions and selected things to do in Venice with kids here

 Venice is overall accessible with buggies but many of the bridges have some steps.
-Many have been adapted to be accessible but they are a bit of a workout for parents and often there is no way around them
+Many have been adapted to be accessible but they are a bit of a workout for parents and often there is no way around them.
+You can find our selections of the best strollers for travel here.

 Restaurants in Venice are very expensive and we fell ourselves into a couple of tourist traps with excessive price tags.
 If travelling with kids, be aware that in Venice the don’t do half portions: we asked for the kids to share a plate, we got charged twice! beware of tourist traps!